sheen7334/mojo-images/README.md

 This nifty and amazing plugin helps to orginize images in your application.
 It provides very simple but poweful features even without coding.

+Consider it as services in Angular js - it has the similar goals

 Can be used in small application to generate thumbnails and so on and in poweful services which works a lot with images as well.